 After debating the existence of scripts, the next step is to think of how to present the item and yourself.
 Consider these helpful points:

 - Don’t act as the industry expert but rather as a curious student.
-Asking probing question is another trick to get the client to talk more.
-You acting as an inquisitive student, your counterpart will automatically take the role of a calm, patient teacher and engage more in the conversation.
+Asking probing questions is another trick to get the client to talk more.
+If you act as an inquisitive student, your counterpart will automatically take the role of a calm, patient teacher and engage more in the conversation.

 - Sell ideas, not the product.
 Make it easy for your customers to understand the value your product creates by creating an image of the future for them.

 - Go back and forth between ‘crappy reality’ and ‘great future’ – most commonly used ‘shape’ in the greatest speeches is __|¯¯|_|¯¯|_|¯¯|_|¯¯.
 The presenter starts with the present, then talks about the marvelous future and then keeps going back and forth to create a drastic gap between what is and what could be.
 Check out the video to see exactly how both Martin Luther King and Steve Jobs used this tactic in the "I Have a Dream" and the 2007 iPhone launch speech.

 "Monotone is great!" - said no prospect ever.
 So to do the exact opposite – vary your volume and speed to keep their attention.

 Keep your voice loud enough to ensure clarity but quiet enough not to be intimidating.
 Playing with the speed of your speech is a way of conveying your passion.
 Don’t be scared to be loud when you’re really enthusiastic about a feature – excitement is infectious!
 Varying the intensity, speed and enunciation keeps your listeners attentive, if they can’t catch something you said, they’ll have to ask and show their interest.